kahlil/gulp-scaffold/README.md

 });
 ```

-Or anything you want, really.
+or anything you want, really.